-DCC is a COGITO component whose functionality is greatly dependent on data retrieved from the DTP (via the COGITO Unity Library and the IFCtoMesh Generator service); All related COGITO components, i.e., the DTP itself as well other related tools are currently either under active development or are pending integration.
-As such, the development of DCC has so far been based solely on mock-up BIM models and data, created in-house.
+DCC is a COGITO component whose functionality is greatly dependent on data retrieved from the DTP (via the COGITO Unity Library and the IFCtoMesh Generator service); All related COGITO components, i.e., the DTP itself as well other related tools are currently pending integration.
+As such, the development of DCC has so far been based to great extent on mock-up BIM models and data, created in-house.
 The integration of tools comprising the DTP will allow a realistic testing of the features developed so far, possibly requiring adaptations or fine-tuning.
 The full integration of DCC with the DTP is expected to take place as part of T8.1, when all involved components should be capable of providing their full functionality and communication.